vircadia/vircadia-docs-sphinx/docs/source/create/tools.rst

 Shapes: Create in VR
 ------------------------

-The Shapes app is a Marketplace app that lets you `add and edit basic shapes (entities) <../entities/create-entities>`_ in High Fidelity.
+The Shapes app is a Marketplace app that lets you :doc:`add and edit basic shapes (entities) <entities/create-entities>` in High Fidelity.
 You can use Shapes only in VR mode.

 To get the Shapes app: